๐ŸซฅLegal Method and Writing

 Employ Correct Subject-Verb Agreement

-• Singular subjects take singular verbs; plural subjects take plural verbs—this rule sounds simple but trips up writers with compound subjects or intervening phrases
+Singular subjects take singular verbs; plural subjects take plural verbs.
+This rule sounds simple but trips up writers when compound subjects or intervening phrases are involved.

-• Capitalize specific courts, statutes, and parties when referring to them by name: "the Court" (this court), "the Defendant" (this defendant)
+• Capitalize specific courts, statutes, and parties when referring to them by name: "the Court" (meaning this particular court), "the Defendant" (meaning this particular defendant)

 • Lowercase generic references: "courts generally hold" or "defendants in similar cases"